 More information is also available on the Diocesan Policies for Ministry page of the web site.

 Participation in a Safeguarding God’s Children workshop is greatly facilitated by utilizing participant materials.
 Below you will find links to these materials, as well as additional resources for workshop participants.
-Workshop participants should print out the SGC Workshop Participant materials and bring them with them to the workshop they are attending.
-They are not otherwise provided.
-The additional material is for reference and may be printed at the discretion of the participant.
+These materials are for reference.

 Policy and Procedure Material